projectcontour/contour/design/httpproxy-route-sorting.md

 And it breaks ties in the following way:

 1. Matches of the same type are ordered by their length.
-2. Matches of the same length are sorted by the presense of additional matching conditions(e.g. if a particular header exists)
+2. Matches of the same length are sorted by the presence of additional matching conditions(e.g. if a particular header exists)
 3. Matches of the same type, length and match conditions are sorted lexicographically.

 ## Personas